 Advocate for public policies at all levels of government that address women's issues

 Long Island is an exceptionally diverse place but still incredibly segregated.
 Many of the organizations have shared goals and are doing parallel work, but have been

 working separately.
 The Women’s Diversity Network aims to bring organizations and community members together to create positive changes through a more unified sisterhood.

-WDN Founder, Shanequa Levin realized the need for a diversity event as she often found herself to be the only black woman surrounded by white women, or the room would be full of black women with no white women in sight.
+WDN Founder, Shanequa Levin realized the need for a diversity event as she often found herself to be the only Black woman surrounded by White women, or the room would be full of Black women with no White women in sight.
 After the 2016 election, this segregation became more evident.
-Shanequa was ready to make change, but did not want to repeat past mistakes made in regards to diversity in the feminist
+Shanequa was ready to make change, but did not want to repeat past mistakes made in regard to diversity in the

 Maternal & Infant Health, in particular Alarmingly High Maternal Death Rates:

 Women in the United States are dying from childbirth-related complications, regardless of race, economics or location at an alarming rate.
 The United States’ maternal mortality rate ranks 47th among developed nations, and it’s even worse for women of color.
 African-American women are three times more likely than other women to die from childbirth-related complications.

 Among many things Gender Violence can be prevented by expanding public schools sex education program by providing all students with